 Chew well, eat in a calm environment, and use apple cider vinegar before meals.

 You can read more details about these from a previous blog post here.
 Good food “hygiene” habits help ensure that the body is in a state where it is prepped to digest optimally.
 Your food will be broken down better and less irritating to you gut.
 You’ll absorb more nutrients.
 You will even have better levels of stomach acid which can help decrease the likelihood of infection from some microbes associated with Leaky Gut.

 Avoid processed foods.

 Colors, additives, and sugar are all inflammatory and irritating to the gut.
 Most boxed and canned foods are processed.
 There are minimally processed convenience foods out there (and yes, I do have some of these in my kitchen), but in general, it is best to stick to the unprocessed items you find on the periphery of the grocery store.

 Eliminate or minimize gluten.

 One of the many mechanisms through which gluten can cause issues in your body is through triggering the enzyme zonulin.
 Zonulin causes your gut to become leaky.
-I do NOT recommend simply swapping out bread, pastas, and other products made of wheat for gluten-free equivalents.
+I do NOT recommend simply swapping out bread, pasta, and other products made of wheat for gluten-free equivalents.
 These are usually not nutritious.
-Instead choose whole grains like rice, quinoa, and oats.
-If you have found you don’t have an issue with gluten, I recommend choosing sourdough or sprouted wheat breads and minimizing other forms of gluten.
+Instead, choose whole grains like rice, quinoa, and oats.
+If you have found you don’t have an issue with gluten, I recommend choosing sourdough or sprouted wheat bread and minimizing other forms of gluten.
 Others find they need to eliminate all grains to maintain a healthy gut.